PatrickLouys/no-framework-tutorial/05-router.md

 By now you know how to install Composer packages, so I will leave that to you.

-Now add this code block to your `Bootstrap.php` file where you added the 'hello world' message in the last part.
+Now add this code block to your `Bootstrap.php` file where you added the 'hello world' message in the last chapter.

 ```php
 $dispatcher = \FastRoute\simpleDispatcher(function (\FastRoute\RouteCollector $r) {